Waterproof, breathable fabrics keep out rain, but let sweat through so you don't get 'boil in the bag cyclist' syndrome.

-The Pearl Izumi Women's Elite WXB jacket is on the expensive side, but it will keep you warm and dry on horrible days.
+The Pearl Izumi Women's Elite WXB jacket is on the expensive side at its £150 RRP, but it will keep you warm and dry on horrible days.
 Lack of storage could be a problem, but there is room for that in your jersey.
 It is worth the sacrifice just to stay this dry, and for this sale price, it's a great deal.

 The first thing you notice about this jacket is the high visibility colour scheme – in the bright yellow and pink you really shouldn't be missed.
 Love it or hate it, it's perfect for day time riding visibility, and there are enough reflective accents on the rear and the arms to make sure you stand out come evening too.

 The Endura Pro SL Shell Jacket II has impressive waterproofing and will really keep out the worst of the rain and wind.
 It just about fits in a large jersey pocket, and is a good investment for cooler days when you need a robust level of weather protection.

 Endura's Exoshell 40 waterproof fabric is a three-layer construction, with fully taped seams to keep the rain out and a claimed waterproofing level of 20,000mm – meaning nothing from a tube of water 20 metres tall would seep through a patch of fabric from this garment.
 And nothing did: no complaints about the waterproofing at all.

 The collar is quite high, which is good for protection and I didn't find that it irritated me at all, even on hard rides.